 View more testimonials from secondary schools

-Our focus on providing pupils with a ‘real’ outdoor adventure helps pupils establish a meaningful connection with the great outdoors.
-Through teambuilding games and challenges, bushcraft survival skills sessions, and outdoor adventures such as kayaking, climbing, potholing and zipwire, we encourage pupils to work together, to explore the outdoors, to believe in their abilities, and by supporting each other, to overcome any challenges along the way.
+Our focus on providing residential trips for secondary schools with a ‘real’ outdoor adventure, helps pupils establish a meaningful connection with the great outdoors.
+Through teambuilding games and challenges, bushcraft survival skills sessions, and outdoor adventures such as kayaking, climbing, potholing, archery and high ropes, we encourage pupils to work together, to explore the outdoors, to believe in their abilities, and by supporting each other, overcome any challenges along the way.

 View our Adventure Planner for information on our residential adventure trip options for secondary schools

 Our canvas bell tents and woodland lodges provide comfortable accommodation set in natural woodland in South East England.